danielrcollins1/OED-Expanded/monsters.md

 ## Monster Equivalent Hit Dice

 This is a measure of monster threat that can be slotted into monster determination formula (in place of the Hit Die) for a more accurate distribution of challenges.
-An \*indicates The EHD for this creature is highly situational.

 |**Monster**            |**EHD**|**Monster**            |**EHD**|**Monster**            |**EHD**|
 |:----------------------|:-----:|:----------------------|:-----:|:----------------------|:-----:|